Holy Name of Jesus Cathedral (Raleigh, North Carolina): Transept ends

-The brickwork, cast stone piers, parapet, and window surrounds of the Transept ends relate visually the entry façade in composition, but are rendered in a simplified design expression, without the Doric or Ionic features visible at the entrance of the building.
+The brickwork, cast stone piers, parapet, and window surrounds of the transept ends relate visually the entry façade in composition, but are rendered in a simplified design expression, without the Doric or Ionic features visible at the entrance of the building.

-West (Entry) Façade
+West (entry) façade

-The design for the entry announces the design theme for the building and introduces classical orders: the Doric order, in the tradition of classical Roman architectural design, constitutes the first tier of the façade, while the Ionic order fills the second tier.
-A field of brick above the cast stone entry is punctuated by a 12-foot diameter round window, framed with cast stone.
-Cast stone piers and an entablature that tend toward a Romanesque design expression bound the composition.
+The facade for the west entry has Doric columns for its first tier and Ionic columns for the second tier.
+The entry is made of cast stone, with brickwork above it.
+It has a round window 12 ft in diameter, framed with cast stone.
+Cast stone piers and an entablature frame the entry.